 - At initial deployment, the first three nodes in a cluster must have identical configuration.
-A 2-node vSAN cluster requires both nodes to be identical. - All nodes must be running the same version of software. - Hybrid and all-flash or all-NVMe nodes cannot be mixed in the same cluster. - 10 GbE and 25 GbE base networking cannot be mixed in the same cluster. - VMware requires that all nodes in a cluster are from the same processor vendor, either Intel or AMD.
+A 2-node vSAN cluster requires both nodes to be identical.
+A VxRail cluster running vSAN ESA requires all nodes to have identical configuration. - All nodes must be running the same version of software. - Hybrid and all-flash or all-NVMe nodes cannot be mixed in the same cluster. - 10 GbE and 25 GbE base networking cannot be mixed in the same cluster. - VMware requires that all nodes in a cluster are from the same processor vendor, either Intel or AMD.
 A cluster may have different generations of processors from the vendor.